HariPranav/Academic_Portfolio/content/post/cloud-native-devops-pipelines-for-managing-data-ml-workflows/index.md

 Here "-d" will run it in detached mode and "-p" will expose the specific port.

-## Pushing the image to AWS ECS
+# Publishing the image to AWS Container Registry and Running the code in AWS Container Service using AWS Fargate

-We will be using AWS Fargate which is a server less compute engine for Amazon ECS that runs containers without the headache of managing the infrastructure.
+We will be using AWS Fargate which is a serverless compute engine for Amazon ECS that runs containers without the headache of managing the infrastructure.

 1. Open the AWS console and then search for ECR